HelmieAnalytics/xardata/README.md

 # zaquity

-This package provides utility functions for working with stock price series data of 350 securities trading on the Johannesburg Stock Exchange (XJSE) , including processing stock tickers, fetching historical data, cleaning outliers, and saving the price data in ohlcv format as a dataset in csv files to a folder on your local disc drive.
+This package provides utility functions for working with stock price series data of 350 securities trading on the Johannesburg Stock Exchange (XJSE).
+It includes processing stock tickers, fetching historical data, cleaning outliers, and saving the price data in ohlcv format as a dataset to a folder in your local disc drive.
+Each file saved in the dataset is in csv format.

 Note:

 1. The package is currently under development and not available for installation on PyPI.

-2. An MarketStack API is required to retrieve stock tickers which the user can obtain by signing up for an account from the following link https://marketstack.com/
+2. A MarketStack API is required to retrieve stock tickers which the user can obtain by signing up for a free MarketStack account here: https://marketstack.com/

 ## Modules

 `jse_tickers`: Retrieves stock tickers from the MarketStack API.

-`jse_data`: Fetches historical stock data using the YahooQuery library.
+`jse_data`: Fetches historical stock data using in ohlcv (Open, High, Low, Close, Volume) .

-`jse_process_data`: Processes stock CSV files to remove outliers.
+`jse_process_data`: Processes stock CSV files to remove outliers from the dataset.

 ## Implementation